aliAljaffer/aliAljaffer.github.io/src/data/teamwork-and-collaboration.md

       alt-text: ""
       url: ""
   show: true
+  date: "2025-10-13"
 ---

 # Teamwork And Collaboration

+Publish date: `2025-10-13`

+## Overview

 Following my team's successful launch of our Project 2 -[End-to-end Fully Automated Three-tier Application hosted on Azure](https://github.com/aliAljaffer/e2e-automated-deployment-azure-app), the instructor was impressed with our collaboration as a team.
 As the **team's leader** for the project, I was asked by Mr. Saurabh Dhingra, our lead instructor, to prepare a session on the practices we used to achieve such level of collaboration.

-## Overview

 ![The header of the drawing board used](https://alialjaffer-website.s3.me-south-1.amazonaws.com/images/teamwork-and-collaboration/header.png)